JiseokSeo/yolov5-lung-detection/README.md

 A repository that shares YOLOv5 object detection weights for detecting lungs in chest X-ray images and provides guidance on their usage.
 I trained the weights on a dataset derived from the RSNA Pneumonia Detection Challenge.
 Please refer to the bottom of the repository for source and permission information.

 # labeling
 I obtained the dataset, provided with the lowest permission information, through the RSNA Pneumonia Detection Challenge hosted on Kaggle.
-I sampled 200 images for each label from the provided training set and annotated the lungs myself as a nurse.
+I sampled 200 images for each label (total 600) from the provided training set and annotated the lungs myself as a nurse.
 However, please note that the annotations may not be academically reliable, as I am not a radiology specialist.

 I converted the DICOM format to a 1024x1024 PNG format and used the 'Label-Studio' tool to annotate the lungs as shown below.
 I marked the highest part of the upper lobe, the lowest part of the lower lobe, and the widest part of the lungs from side to side.
 <img width='30%' src='https://user-images.githubusercontent.com/103990167/228791194-9aa3775f-0ac7-4c9c-a6bf-380e90e0d04b.png'/>